Why is Volkswagen so important for Germany? – DW – 11/05/2024

 In 2023, nearly 780,000 people were employed in German factories that make motor vehicles and motor vehicle parts, according to the German Association of the Automotive Industry.
 Of this total, over 465,000 workers were employed by parts and equipment suppliers.

-Last year, the German automobile industry generated over €564 billion in revenue, according to statistician Statista.
+Last year, the German automobile industry generated over €564 billion in revenue, according to data platform Statista.
 In 2022, it brought in €506 billion.

 How important is VW for Germany?